KatarzynaConnell/Iris-Project-2019/README.md

 ![Scatter_Matrix](https://user-images.githubusercontent.com/47403763/56864321-fbbedf80-69b8-11e9-9586-f90ac2b44c5b.png)

-3.3 To visualize the distribution of the variables for sepal and petal length and width let's see the below 4 violin plots images.
+3.3 To visualize the distribution of the variables for sepals' and petals' length and width let's see the below 4 violin plots images.

 Distribution of sepal length: